iain/dotfiles/README.md

 Programmers can be very anal about fonts, so if you don't like it, feel free to use something different.

+My DejaVuSansMono, including the powerline patch is included for convenience.

 ### iTerm2